ThatGuyJacobee/Elite-Bot-Docs/docs/musicfeature.md

 ## Configuring DJ mode

 Setting up DJ mode is very easy.
-Firstly you must toggle DJ only mode using the "/djtoggle" command and setting it to either true of false.
+Firstly you must toggle DJ only mode using the "/toggle djonly" command and setting it to either true of false.

 An example of toggling the feature on: